Sukriti-sood/php-Forum-Website/README.md

 # php-Forum-Website
-Forum Website made in php
+Forum Website made in php to practice PHP.